ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 ### Release branches and tags {#server-branches-tags}

-Release cycle for an odd major release starts by branching from trunk (`main`) by a member of a [YDB Release team](https://github.com/orgs/ydb-platform/teams/release).
-Since that moment, we freeze the feature set, working on its stabilization.

-Release branch name starts with the characters `stable-`, followed with the major version with dots replaced by dashes (for instance, `stable-23-4`).
+A release cycle for an odd major release starts by a member of a [YDB Release team](https://github.com/orgs/ydb-platform/teams/release) forking a new branch from the `main` branch.
+Major release branch name starts with prefix `stable-`, followed with the major version with dots replaced by dashes (for example, `stable-23-1`).

-Release cycle for an even major release starts by branching from the preceding odd major version branch.
+A release cycle for an even major release starts by branching from the preceding odd major version branch.
+The branch follows the same naming convention.

-All major version releases, both odd and even, go through the testing cycle producing number of minor versions.
-Each minor version is fixed by tagging a relevant release branch with the full version number.
+All major version releases, both odd and even, go through the comprehensive testing process producing a number of minor versions.
+Each minor version is created by tagging a relevant commit of the release branch with a full version number.
 So, there can be tags `24.1.1`, `24.1.2` etc. on the `stable-24-1` branch.
-As soon as a minor version proves its quality, we consider it as stable, and register a Release on GitHub linked to its tag.

-There can be more that one stable release for a major version.
+As soon as a minor version proves its quality, we consider it as stable, and register a Release on GitHub linked to its tag, add it to [downloads](../downloads.md#ydb-server) and [changelog](../changelog-server.md) documentation pages, etc. Thus, there can be more that one stable release for a major version.

 ### Testing {#server-testing}